mantrabrain/yatra/readme.txt

 No, you don't need any coding skills.
 You can create unlimited tour packages with availability option & sell those packages easily.

 == Screenshots ==
-1. Add new tour option - Backend
+1. Add a new tour option - Backend
 2. Add new tour with custom attributes - Backend
-3. Add new tour and manage frontend tabs while creating new tour - Backend
+3. Add a new tour and manage frontend tabs while creating a new tour - Backend
 4. Custom destination create option - Backend
 5. Custom activity create option - Backend
 6. Customer enquiries - Backend